zakack/diffusion-pipe/README.md

 # diffusion-pipe
 A pipeline parallel training script for diffusion models.

-Currently supports SDXL, Flux, LTX-Video, HunyuanVideo (t2v), Cosmos, Lumina Image 2.0, Wan2.1 (t2v and i2v), Chroma, HiDream.
+Currently supports SDXL, Flux, LTX-Video, HunyuanVideo (t2v), Cosmos, Lumina Image 2.0, Wan2.1 (t2v and i2v), Chroma, HiDream, Stable Diffusion 3.

 **Work in progress.** This is a side project for me and my time is limited.
 I will try to add new models and features when I can.